sis0k0/ns-ng-login/README.md

 npm i
 ```

 2. Install NativeScript CLI 5.0.
-Or NativeScript CLI rc if you are reading this before Nov, 2019.
+Or NativeScript CLI rc if you are reading this before Nov, 2018.

 ```
 npm i -g nativescript@rc
 ```

-3. Run the preview command
+3. Run the application

 ```
-tns preview --hmr
+tns run android --hmr
 ```

-4. Follow the instructions printed by the command.
-You will need a mobile device and the NativeScript Preview app installed on it.

-5. Play around, change code, see the HMR magic.
+> Note: The `tns run android --hmr` command will start working when NativeScript 5.0 is officially released.